jcstein/build-whatever-demo/README.md

 ```

 ## Get trusted height \& hash

-> Note: this is only required if you have not synced your node
+> Note: this is only required if you have not fully synced your node or if you don't want to wait for it to sync.

 [On Celenium](https://celenium.io)